kobyoutama/portfolio-website/readme.txt

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

-None, I don't know anymore :[
+None, I don't know anyone :[

 6. Is there anything special we need to know in order to run your code?